patrickocoffeyo/meteor-boilerplate/README.md

 ##Deployment with Docker
 This package includes a basic dockerfile for deploying built versions of your application.
 More instructions and development on this feature to come.

-##Coding Standards
+## Coding Standards
-This boilerplate includes a `gulpfile.js` that includes a `cs` task that runs jscs and jshint on your codebase.
-All you have to do is run `gulp cs` in the project root, and you'll get a full report on all the coding standards issues in your project.
+This project contains multiple tools for enforcing coding standards and checking for errors within the codebase.
+The standards are defined in the `.jscsrc` and `.jshintrc` files in the project root.

+### Installation

+* Change directory to the crowd.work directory, like: `cd /path/to/project`
+* Run `npm install` to retrieve dependencies.

+### Checking

+To check your local codebase, run `gulp cs` from a console in the project root.
+An error report, if any, will be generated in the console.

 ##Folder Structure
 The <code>/client</code>, <code>/server</code>, and <code>/lib</code> folders provide some basic app structure that I've found to be useful: